LOS ALTOS NEIGHBORS

 VOTER BALLOT INFORMATION

-Unfortunately, this proposal was denied, but this is what was suggested:
+Unfortunately, this proposal was denied.

 Picture